 When the temps dip low and the frosty winds blow, this warming cinnamon orange spiced wine becomes the perfect winter companion.
-The sweetness and warmth of cinnamon, brandy, and brown sugar steal the show in this easy Christmas spiced wine recipe you can sip and serve throughout the holiday season.
+The cozy warmth of cinnamon, brandy, and brown sugar steal the show in this simple Christmas spiced wine recipe you can sip and serve as festive hot Christmas drinks through the holidays.

-We pretty much had two back-to-back snowstorms here in Chicago that blanketed everything in snowy frost (as you can see from my front door…)
+We recently had two back-to-back snowstorms here in Chicago that blanketed everything in snowy frost.

 When To Serve Holiday Christmas Spiced Wine Recipe:

-This cozy and delicious mulled wine recipe can be enjoyed in the fall and all the way through the winter.
-Serve with spiced wine recipe with these pumpkin maple donuts as you celebrate the autumn season.
+- This cozy and delicious mulled wine recipe can be enjoyed in the fall and all the way through the winter season.
+It’s great as a warming snow day cocktail!

-Serve this holiday spiced wine recipe as a festive christmas drink
+- Serve this holiday spiced wine recipe as a festive hott Christmas drink.

 Traditional Mulled Wine Spices Usually Include: